$ 35.00 donated in past month

 What sounded like a garbage truck at first in the dark hours of the morning turned out to be a nightmare for many families in the Beach Flats, Lower Ocean, and Live Oak neighborhoods Monday morning.

 Beach Flats residents report hearing helicopters overhead and flash grenades were cast into several homes while an unidentified voice (no indication of jurisdiction) on a loudspeaker demanded that “[street address] come out with hands on head” blared.
-This caused confusion because [street address] is the address to the entire apartments complex.
+This caused confusion because [street address] is the address to the entire Nueva Vista Community Apartments complex.

 Several streets were blocked off by armored vehicles, including SCPD’s BEARCAT while heavily armed officers in combat gear from the Department of Homeland Security (DHS) aided by Santa Cruz Police Department (SCPD) began banging on multiple doors and pried open an apartment door with a crowbar.
 Neighbors witnessed a family of three, including an 11 year-old girl, detained in handcuffs for over two hours as DHS tore through the apartment, confiscating phones and demanding identification.
 All three were released upon providing their IDs, passports, and TPS cards.
 One of the detainees told a neighbor that they were intimidated by officers after telling the officers that the person being sought after did not live at that address.
 The officers threatened to charge them with accessory.